Nepal's next census to count LGBT+ people for the first time

 In 2007, the Supreme Court ordered the government to end discrimination against LGBT+ people and put in place measures to guarantee their equal rights as citizens.

-Along with Nepal, Pakistan, India and Bangladesh legally recognise transgender people, which often include intersex people and eunuchs, as a third gender.
+Along with Nepal, Pakistan, India and Bangladesh legally recognize transgender people, which often include intersex people and eunuchs, as a third gender.

 Nepal and India have conducted national surveys with the third gender option.